Core values – engagement, action, and demand for change with the aim of making a difference

 As part of the Swedish pension system, the AP Funds rest on the same principles of commitment, action and demand for change as those that form the core values of the Swedish state.
 Central tenets of these values include democracy, the equal value of all people, the freedom and dignity of the individual, and sustainable development, in accordance with the wording of the Instrument of Government.

 The Swedish Government’s core values also find expression in those international conventions that Sweden has signed, which include conventions on the environment, human rights, labour law, corruption and inhumane weapons, as well as through the support given to initiatives such as the United Nations Global Compact and OECD guidelines for multinational companies, in addition to Sweden’s own stance on international public law issues.
-In tandem with the Swedish Government’s value system, international conventions constitute essential instruments for the Ethical Council in its efforts to ensure the AP Funds satisfactorily take into account environmental issues and ethical dimensions in their work.
+In tandem with the Swedish Government’s value system, international conventions constitute essential instruments for the Council on Ethics in its efforts to ensure the AP Funds satisfactorily take into account environmental issues and ethical dimensions in their work.